-Although the VA has long recognized that Vietnam and some other veterans can be presumed to have been exposed to Agent Orange during their service, and thus presumed to have a service-connected medical condition when certain conditions are diagnosed years later, that presumption did not extend to Blue Water Navy vets who were patrolling waters a few miles offshore.
+Although the VA has long recognized that Vietnam and some other veterans can be presumed to have been exposed to Agent Orange during their service and thus presumed to have a service-connected medical condition when certain conditions are diagnosed years later, that presumption did not extend to Blue Water Navy vets who were patrolling waters a few miles offshore.
 Now it does.
-Thus, if you meet the following service location criteria, you can utilize the list of presumptive Agent Orange related conditions in filing for a VA disability claim: during active military, naval, or air service, you served offshore of the Republic of Vietnam during the period beginning on January 9, 1962, and ending on May 7, 1975.
+Thus, if you meet the following service location criteria, you can utilize the list of presumptive Agent Orange-related conditions in filing for a VA disability claim: during active military, naval, or air service, you served offshore of the Republic of Vietnam during the period beginning on January 9, 1962, and ending on May 7, 1975.

 Presumptive Conditions Connected to Agent Orange Exposure

 As of now, the VA has identified the following 17 conditions as being presumptively connected to Agent Orange exposure.
-What that means is that when you are filing for VA disability benefits, you need only provide military records showing your date and location of service falling within the designated dates/times for Agent Orange exposure, and medical records confirming your diagnosis of one of these conditions, without the need of separate scientific or medical evidence showing a connection between the two, in order to get a finding of having a service-connected medical condition.
+What that means is that when you are filing for VA disability benefits, you need only provide military records showing your date and location of service falling within the designated dates/times for Agent Orange exposure and medical records confirming your diagnosis of one of these conditions, without the need of separate scientific or medical evidence showing a connection between the two, to get a finding of having a service-connected medical condition.

 - Bladder cancer

 - Respiratory cancers (including lung cancer)